Abstract

 before the avenging Turks.
 It is estimated that as many as 30,000 civilians

-lost their lives, and more than a million refugees fled to
+lost their lives, and more than a million refugees fled to Greece as the

 Greek, Armenian, and European quarters were burned to the ground in a huge